JedWatson/react-select/README.md

 ## Typescript

-The upcoming v5 release is being rewritten in Typescript.
-The types for current (v4.x), and past published releases are available at [@types](https://www.npmjs.com/package/@types/react-select).
+The v5 release represents a rewrite from JavaScript to Typescript.
+The types for v4 and earlier releases are available at [@types](https://www.npmjs.com/package/@types/react-select).

 # Thanks